 - Pros: Goodwill offers low prices — under $100 for most furniture items, even antiques.
 Most stores have a dedicated furniture section which, depending on the type of item you want to buy, may provide multiple options.
 Goodwill accepts cash and credit cards.

 - Cons: You may need to visit several stores to find an item matching your needs.
 Goodwill doesn’t thoroughly inspect or appraise furniture, so all items are “as-is” and may be well-used or missing parts.
 Often, any missing components will be listed on the item ticket, but you’ll still want to inspect each piece thoroughly before purchase.
 You will also be responsible for transporting your purchases.

-- How to shop: Find your nearest Goodwill
+- Find your nearest Goodwill

 Habitat for Humanity ReStore